daniel-corcoran/seeOS/README.md

 ```
 To restart the board into fastboot mode.
 This is effectively a factory reset.
 (I've probably had to do this 10,000 times.)

-# TODO: Make bash script?
-# TODO: remove my wi-fi from devices
-# TODO: remove my wi-fi from devices
-# TODO: make simplestreamer default application
-# TODO: make testing script for LED, Piezo, and camera

-# These are terminal tools

-refe to setup_v2.md for this